veridonia/whitepaper/Whitepaper.md

 5. **Resource Management:** Throttling helps manage computational resources by preventing system overload from excessive low-quality submissions.

 This mechanism reinforces Veridonia's core principle that influence within the community should be earned through demonstrated alignment with community standards and quality contribution.

+### 4.3 Multi-Stage Voting for Posts

+Multi-stage voting is used specifically for publication decisions about posts that may enter community feeds.
+The central design question is how to approximate “what the whole community would decide” without asking a large share of the community to vote on every post.

+As a reference point, one could imagine drawing a large random sample of the relevant community for each post and taking a single majority vote.
+This would provide a direct snapshot of average opinion but would be prohibitively expensive for a live online feed: decision latency would grow, and participants would be overwhelmed by constant review demands.

+The two‑stage process is an optimisation of this baseline.
+Stage 1 uses a broad, randomly selected group drawn from the bulk of the community to filter out clearly off‑scope or low‑value submissions at low cost, preserving diversity and representation while reducing volume.
+Stage 2 then applies the same majority rule to a much smaller group of higher‑rated reviewers whose ELO scores reflect a history of aligning with past community outcomes.
+Because these participants have repeatedly demonstrated that their judgements track what the broader community tends to decide, their votes serve as a sample‑efficient proxy for a much larger community poll.

+In expectation, this arrangement allows Veridonia to achieve outcomes that are comparable to, and on harder or more context‑dependent posts potentially better than, those of a single large undifferentiated vote, while requiring far fewer total votes per decision and keeping latency compatible with an online feed.
+Other decision types—such as editors voting on maintenance proposals—may use a single stage, with each eligible participant carrying equal weight in that vote, while still relying on ELO to determine eligibility and to update ratings after the fact.

 ## 5. Transparency and Self-Governance